 Source: The Clearing House Payments Company

-SVPCO - Electronic Clearing Services, the electronic check and check image exchange business of The Clearing House Payments Company L.L.C., today announced that National City Bank (NYSE: NCC) and Union Bank of California, National Association (NYSE: UB) are now exchanging check images over the SVPCO Check Image Exchange Network.
+Electronic Clearing Services, the electronic check and check image exchange business of The Clearing House Payments Company L.L.C., today announced that the Federal Reserve is now sending check images to financial institutions via the SVPCO-Image Payments Network, the nation's leading check image system.

 The Fed sent its first images to National City Bank through the Image Payments Network and expects to send more check images to additional banks in coming months.
 The Fed first linked to the Image Payments Network in February 2005 to receive images.
 Since then, the Fed has received check images from 10 banks, up from two initially, and more are expected.